Post-Processing

 Plot a field on the surface of the associated mesh.

-MultiFrameDataSet.plot_history(field, indice)
+MultiFrameDataSet.plot_history(field, indices)

 MultiFrameDataSet.write_movie([filename, ...])